Home Staging Tips for Selling Your House

 10. Clean and Clean Some More

-While this nugget is probably the very first thing you do before selling a home, I’m saving it for the end because it’s also where you up.
+While this nugget is probably the very first thing you do before selling a home, I’m saving it for the end because it’s not just the start of the process, it’s all the way through.
 You will be cleaning as you get ready to sell, before photos, in advance of the open house and then for private showings.

 Ask for help, hire a housecleaner, block off time in your day – whatever needs to happen to get all the nooks and crannies clean.
 I mean, we can’t expect people to lay down good money for dusty fan blades and fur bunnies, can we?